Feasibility of Targeted Bronchial Washing for Molecular Testing by Next Generation Sequencing in Early-stage Lung Cancer

 Time Frame: through study completion, an average of 1 year

-The sensitivity and specificity of genetic alteration with Next Generation Sequencing in intratumoral washing fluid compared with tissue (gold standard).
+The sensitivity and specificity of genetic alterations detected by Next Generation Sequencing in intratumoral washing fluid compared with tissue (gold standard).

 through study completion, an average of 1 year